DallanQ/lost_ruins_of_arnak/QA.md

 [general-queries](https://boardgamegeek.com/thread/2612454/general-queries)

 >  If the assistants effect is used for its travel value to place a worker, does this count as a main action even if that assistant is an extra (lightning symbol) action?
-If not then in theory you could move two workers to two different sites on one turn.
+If not, then in what theory could you move two workers to, two different sites on one turn.

 Yes, the icon generation is a free action; the worker placement is not.
 Think of travel icons as resources.
 Generating them is a free action since any unused travel resources are always lost at the end of your turn, but worker placement itself is a main action.

 > The Aeroplane's card 'effect' allows the player to move to a site with a reduction of one aeroplane travel value.
-Does this mean that when played you can still play another card for its travel value in order to place a worker on a site, effectively using two main actions?
+Does this mean that when played, you can still play another card for its travel value in order to place a worker on a site, effectively using two main actions?

 Yes, you can use an additional travel icon if needed to meet the cost.
 The rulebook (page 24) states: “The effects below allow you to perform an action.
-Normally it would be the main action of your turn, but here it is considered simply part of the effect.
+Normally, it would be the main action of your turn, but here it is considered simply part of the effect.
 You may immediately take a Dig at a Site or Discover a New Site action, if you have an archaeologist on your player board.
 The effect may specify special benefits or limitations."

 > Passing is considered a main action, but some cards let you gain benefits (like Compasses) when you pass.
 Does this mean you’re using two main actions on one turn?

 No, this is treated as a single combined action.
 The rulebook states, “pass to gain: To gain the benefit, you must pass.
 You will get no more turns for the remainder of the round.”
-This means that using the card’s effect to gain Compasses when you pass does not allow you to take any further actions for the rest of the round; the turn ends immediately after using the card.
+This means that using the card’s effect to gain compasses when you pass does not allow you to take any further actions for the rest of the round; the turn ends immediately after using the card.

 [hidden-totems](https://boardgamegeek.com/thread/2577312/hidden-totems)

-> If i discover a place where i get an open and an hidden totem, do i get the effects of both or only for the open one?
+> If I discover a place where I get an open and an hidden totem, do I get the effects of both or only for the open one?

 You only get the effect of the open totem.
 According to the rulebook (page 10), when discovering a new site with two totems, “take them both, but use only the effect of the face-up one.”
 You still gain endgame points for both totems, but only the open one provides an immediate effect.

 [solo-dig-at-site-look-for-any-site-offering-the-re](https://boardgamegeek.com/thread/3049980/solo-dig-at-site-look-for-any-site-offering-the-re)

-> In solo play, if a site tile shows multiple resources, including the resource the rival wants to dig for (as shown on its action tile), does the rival go to that site even if other resources are present?
+> In solo play, if a site tile shows multiple resources, including the resource the rival wants to dig for (as shown on its action tile).
+Does the rival go to that site even if other resources are present?

 Yes, the rival will go to a site as long as it offers the desired resource, even if other resources are also present.
 If there are multiple dig sites that offer what the rival wants, then...